 Profile: Dr. Jason Purnell, Health Equity Works

 Dr. Jason Purnell is a leading expert on health equity.
 Driven by his belief that “every child deserves the best start and opportunity possible,” he directs Washington University’s Health Equity Works initiative in St. Louis.
 The team uncovers and shines a light on the effects of social factors – for example, where we live – on how long and well we live.
-Its findings have been widely cited, including in Vice and on St. Louis Public Radio.
+Their findings have been widely cited, including in Vice and on St. Louis Public Radio.
 Purnell also contributes extensively to community efforts focused on creating school-based health centers and advancing fair housing across Missouri.
 He has received numerous community and leadership awards and serves on IFF’s St. Louis Advisory Committee.
 He holds a BA in government and philosophy from Harvard University, a master’s in public health from the University of Rochester, and a PhD in counseling psychology from Ohio State University.

 Purnell sat down with IFF to share his thoughts on what health equity means, some of the misconceptions keeping us from reaching it, and strategies for change.